Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 - The "tracking mode" (the TR inport) in the PID block is turned on, which enables the PID block to track the real plant input "u out" during the tuning process.
 This feature should be used all the time to provide a bumpless transfer when the loop is closed and PID block resumes control after the tuning process is completed.

-After properly connecting the Online PID Tuner block with the plant model and PID block, open the block dialog and specify tuning and experiment settings.
+After properly connecting the Open-Loop PID Autotuner block with the plant model and PID block, open the block dialog and specify tuning and experiment settings.

 There are two main tuning settings in the "Tuning" tab: